 Florida residents pay property taxes according to a schedule.
 As mentioned above, they only assessed property taxes in November.

-Therefore, if your closing is scheduled for any time between the first week of January and the first week of November, you cannot know the amount of that year’s property taxes.
+Therefore, if you schedule your closing between the first week of January and the first week of November, you will not know the amount of property taxes for that year.

-This is why the tax assessment from the prior year is used to calculate the tax for this year.
+This is why the calculation of tax for this year uses the tax assessment from the prior year.
 The seller pays the property taxes up to the sale, and the buyer pays the remaining year’s projected pro-rated taxes according to the terms of the tax proration agreement.

 Allow Title Assistants To Manage The Technicalities Effectively

-The closing on a house may be a stressful experience for homebuyers, particularly those who are purchasing their first house.
-It requires a powerful individual to grasp every last nuance and see how it all fits together.
+The closing of a house may be a stressful experience for homebuyers, particularly those who are purchasing their first house.
+It requires a robust individual to grasp every last nuance and see how it all fits together.

-There are hundreds of details that need to be taken care of before closure can take place.
-If any of these are missing, the closure will be delayed or even cancelled.
-That’s why it’s crucial to choose a title and settlement services company like Title Assistants to get invaluable support.
+There are hundreds of details that require attention before closure can take place.
+Missing any of these elements will cause delays or potential cancellation of the closure.
+That’s why choosing a title and settlement services company like Title Assistants is crucial to get invaluable support.

 In order to meet our deadlines, we focus on optimizing the effectiveness of our job.
-Moreover, we offer smart support due to our extensive knowledge of title, escrow management, and closing procedures.
+Moreover, we offer competent support due to our extensive knowledge of title, escrow management, and closing procedures.